The FK-Lightplanes FK9 is a product of B&F Technik Vertriebs GmbH. By origin, production of the airframes took place in Krosno,

 Poland; assembly of the airframes and the final production of the aircraft in the factory in Speyer in Germany.
-Otto Funk (=FK) designed
+In 2010, the structure of

 with the development of a light aircraft: the FK6.
 With this design the UL-market was entered.
 The break-through on this market was the

 introduction of the FK9 in 1989.
 The FK9 was a combined design of Otto and his son Peter.
+The

-The 2-seat FK9 utilized the wing concept of the FK6.
+two-seat FK9 utilized the wing concept of the FK6.

 To build the FK9 Peter Funk founded in 1990 together with his partner Dirk Breitkreuz

 the company B&F Technik.
 Production of the FK9 Mk1 begun in the

 following year.
 About 40 MLA's of FK9 Mk 1 version were built until the

 version, a plane made entirely of composites entered production at the

 wings and a higher payload factor.

-On 9 September 2005, the 2005-built B&F Technik FK9 MK III Utility c/n 271 was registered OO-F05 with Vliegclub Hoevenen.
+On 9 September 2005, the 2005-built FK-Lightplanes FK9 MK III Utility c/n 271 was registered OO-F05 with Vliegclub Hoevenen.

-The aircraft was photographed at Hoevenen airfield in Belgium, situated hug the motorway Bergen op Zoom - Antwerp.
+The aircraft was seen at Hoevenen airfield in Belgium, situated hug the motorway Bergen op Zoom - Antwerp.

 In radio contact, the OO-F05 uses the call sign OQANC.